Shadowp2522/bp.markets.ingest/dukascopy/README.md

 ## Legal Disclaimer

-This software is provided for **educational and research purposes only**.
-It does not provide trading advice or execution functionality.

-## Legal Disclaimer

 This software is provided "as is" for educational and research purposes only.
 It does not constitute trading advice, investment recommendations, or execution functionality.

 ### Important Notice